Shine16/engineers.sg_notes/README.md

 Adjust OBS recording formats to suit presentation, adjusting sound volume, start and stop capture, catch frozen screens, troubleshoot if any issues.
 This can be handled by one person.

 ### Adjusting Sound Volume
 Try to have the sound levels fall within green and yellow range in the OBS volume indicator.
-If it falls within the Red range, there are distortions, and knob on the mixer should be turned towards the left and reduced.
+If it falls within the Red range, there are distortions, and knob on the mixer should be turned towards the left and reduced.<br/>
-It is more important to check the volume levels in OBS software, over the mixer LED volume indicator, as this is what will go into the capture.
+It is more important to check the volume levels in OBS software, over the mixer LED volume indicator, as this is what will go into the capture.<br/>

 Advice: try to start with selecting a lower volume capture.
-This is to avoid sudden unwanted distortions or overmodulation in recording.
+This is to avoid sudden unwanted distortions or overmodulation in recording.<br/>
-During sound test, presenters are usually softer.
+During sound test, presenters are usually softer. <br/>
 When presenting, usually project their voice.
-So better to set a lower volume in mixer and play by ear.
+So better to set a lower volume in mixer and play by ear.<br/>
 Adjust mixer to increase if presenter is soft.